kayr7/PromptRunner/scripts/prfaq.md

 - **Result Analysis**: Tools for aggregating and visualizing results
 - **Tabular Results**: JSON outputs are auto-parsed and flattened into a table view with consistent columns across runs; missing values appear as NULL
 - **Aggregations**: Numeric columns show sum/avg/median; categorical columns show value distributions (only when < 50 classes) with inline histograms
++ **Tabular Results**: JSON outputs are auto-parsed and flattened into a table view with consistent columns across runs; missing values appear as NULL.
+Handles mixed content by extracting JSON objects from explanatory text.
++ **Aggregations**: Numeric columns show sum/avg/median; categorical columns show value distributions (only when < 50 classes) with inline histograms.
+Works even when LLM outputs contain reasoning mixed with structured data.
 - **Export Options**: Save results in various formats (JSON, CSV)

 ### Advanced Features